-Three supported 6DEPLOY testbeds are installed in Paris (RENATER), Sofia (BREN), and Mauritius (AFRINIC).
-These can be configured remotely for exercises such as addressing and routing.
-These may be reserved both during the 6DEPLOY training workshops and also outside of these times (according to availability).
+These labs can be configured remotely for "hands-on" exercises such as addressing and routing.
+They may be reserved during the 6DEPLOY training workshops and also outside of these times (according to availability).
 The composition of each testbed is topologically similar.
-Thus, it is possible to use more than one lab during a workshop having the same exercises for all the trainees.
-The Sofia lab is shown below:
+Thus, it is possible to use more than one of them during a workshop having the same exercises for all the trainees.

+The Sofia lab is shown below as an example6: